 Step 2: Identify the right buy

-Having identified your buyer’s broker, you are ready to shop for properties.
-You and your buyer’s broker would identify metrics upon which you’d evaluate the properties, view the properties and ultimately shortlist the finalists based on your objectives.
+Having identified the buyer’s broker, the buyer and broker would identify metrics to evaluate the properties, view the properties and shortlist finalists based on objectives.
 For example, buying a vacation apartment facing Central Park has very different criteria than buying an investment apartment in Manhattan to rent out.

-The buyer’s broker should know the entire market so he can recommend the right buildings based on your objectives.
-For example, if you want an apartment with a terrace, the buyer’s broker should know the difference between the types of outdoor spaces in Manhattan.
+The buyer’s broker should know the entire market in order to recommend the right buys based on the buyer client’s objectives.
+For example, if the client wants an apartment with a terrace, the buyer’s broker should know the difference between the types of outdoor spaces in Manhattan.

 Step 3: Negotiating the deal and contract signing

-Your buyer’s broker would evaluate what to offer based on closed comparable properties.
+The buyer’s broker would evaluate offer price based on closed comparable properties.
 An offer is presented and seller typically provides a counter offer.
-This may go on a few rounds.
+This may go on for a few rounds.
 When both parties finally agree on price and terms, there is an accepted offer.
-Having an accepted offer is still not binding.
+However, having an accepted offer is still not binding.
 The seller’s broker then prepares a deal sheet and the seller’s lawyer drafts the sale contract and sends to buyer’s lawyer.

 Step 4: Preparing for closing